Hellenistic influence on Indian art

 Hellenistic influence on Indian art and architecture reflects the artistic and architectural influence of the Greeks on Indian art following the conquests of Alexander the Great, from the end of the 4th century BCE to the first centuries of the common era.
 The Greeks in effect maintained a political presence at the doorstep, and sometimes within India, down to the 1st century CE with the Greco-Bactrian Kingdom and the Indo-Greek Kingdoms, with many noticeable influences on the arts of the Maurya Empire (c.321–185 BCE) especially.
-Hellenistic influence on Indian art was also felt for several more centuries during the period of Greco-Buddhist art.
+Hellenistic influence on Indian art was also felt for several more centuries during the period of Greco-Buddhist art.However this viewpoint is not universally accepted in modern scholarship.
+Several objections have been raised in academic literature.

 Historical context

 Achaemenid Era (518–327 BCE)

 Athenian coin (minted c.
 500/490 – 485 BCE) discovered in Pushkalavati, Gandhara.
 This coin is the earliest known example of its type to be found so far east.

 Coin finds in the Kabul hoard in Kabul or the Shaikhan Dehri hoard in Pushkalavati have revealed numerous Achaemenid coins as well as many Greek coins from the 5th and 4th centuries BCE were circulating in the area, at least as far as the Indus during the rule of the Achaemenids, who were in control of the areas as far as Gandhara.
 In 2007 a small coin hoard was discovered at the site of ancient Pushkalavati (Shaikhan Dehri) in Pakistan, containing a tetradrachm minted in Athens c.
 500/490 – 485 BCE, together with a number of local types as well as silver cast ingots.
 The Athens coin is the earliest known example of its type to be found so far to the east.

 According to Joe Cribb, these early Greek coins were at the origin of Indian punch-marked coins, the earliest coins developed in India, which used minting technology derived from Greek coinage.
 Daniel Schlumberger also considers that punch-marked bars, similar to the many punch-marked bars found in northwestern India, initially originated in the Achaemenid Empire, rather than in the Indian heartland:

 "The punch-marked bars were up to now considered to be Indian (...)
 However the weight standard is considered by some expert to be Persian, and now that we see them also being uncovered in the soil of Afghanistan, we must take into account the possibility that their country of origin should not be sought beyond the Indus, but rather in the oriental provinces of the Achaemenid Empire".